 If you’re thinking of retiring to Spain and want to be close to expat communities, popular areas are the Costas – Costa Blanca, Costa del Sol, Costa Brava, as well as the Canary Islands, Balearic Islands and Murcia.

-With Brexit looming – it comes into force at 11pm on March 29, 2019 when the UK will formally leave the European Union – the impact on retiring to Spain isn’t currently known.
+With Brexit looming, the impact on retiring to Spain isn’t currently known.
 Many of the processes and entitlements, such as access to Spain’s healthcare system will most likely change.
 Until a deal is announced, it’s best to get professional advice if you’re planning to retire to Spain after Brexit.
 We’ll update this guide with the latest information on retiring to Spain after Brexit as soon as the government announces details of the Brexit deal.

 Interested in retiring to Australia?
 Read our guide Retire to Australia: guide to retiring Down Under.

 Retiring to Spain – what you need to know

 Retiring to Spain is relatively easy.
 You can access Spain’s healthcare system, register for a GP, access your pension each month and buy a property.
 There are no limits to how long you are entitled to remain a resident – though Brexit might change this.

 However, retiring to Spain isn’t without paperwork.
 From sorting out healthcare to arranging for your pension to be paid into a Spanish bank account, you’ll need to plan ahead.
 This guide covers the more significant paperwork you’ll need to do, but there are some general documents you’ll need to arrange.